dive-into-machine-learning/dive-into-machine-learning/README.md

   * [Open Ethics Canvas](https://openethics.ai/canvas/)
 * You learn by doing

 If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
-(For alternatives, [jump to the end of the guide](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)
+(For alternatives, [jump to the end](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers).)

-I'm not promising you an easy path to expertise.
-I'm not an ML expert myself.
-I don't regret any of the time I've spent learning about ML so far; maybe you'll appreciate these resources too.
+Of course, there is no easy path to expertise.
+Also, _I'm not an expert!_ I just want to connect you with some great resources _from_ experts.
 Applications of ML are all around us.
-I think it's in the public interest that more of us learn about ML.
+I think it's in the public interest that more of us learn more about ML.

 Whatever motivates _you_ to dive into machine learning, if you know a bit of Python, these days you can get hands-on with a machine learning _"Hello World!"_ in less than an hour.